Supercritical Superprocesses: Proper Normalization and Non-degenerate Strong Limit: Abstract

 \section{Abstract}

-Suppose that $X=\{X_t, t\ge 0; \P_{\mu}\}$ is a supercritical superprocess in a locally compact separable metric space $E$.
+Suppose that $X=\{X_t, t\ge 0; \mathbb{P}_{\mu}\}$ is a supercritical superprocess in a locally compact separable metric space $E$.
 Let $\phi_0$ be a positive eigenfunction corresponding to the first eigenvalue $\lambda_0$ of the generator of the mean semigroup of $X$.
 Then $M_t:=e^{-\lambda_0t}\langle\phi_0, X_t\rangle$ is a positive martingale.
 Let $M_\infty$ be the limit of $M_t$.
 It is known (see, J. Appl.
-Probab. \textbf{46} (2009), 479--496) that $M_\infty$ is nondegenerate iff the $L\log L$ condition is satisfied.
-In this paper we deal with the case when the $L\log L$ condition is not satisfied.
-We prove that there exist a function $\gamma_t$ on $[0, \infty)$ and a non-degenerate random variable $W$ such that for any finite nonzero Borel measure $\mu$ on $E$,
+Probab. \textbf{46} (2009), 479--496) that $M_\infty$ is non-degenerate iff the $L\log L$ condition is satisfied.
+In this paper we are mainly interested in the case when the $L\log L$ condition is not satisfied.
+We prove that, under some conditions, there exist a positive function $\gamma_t$ on $[0, \infty)$ and a non-degenerate random variable $W$ such that for any finite nonzero Borel measure $\mu$ on $E$,

 We also give the almost sure limit of $\gamma_t\langle f,X_t\rangle$ for a class of general test functions $f$.